S0ULIS/wikiCheck/README.md

 # wikiCheck
-A Python program for checking if street names' wikipedia article in CSV file contains  any of the keywords
+A Python program for checking if street names' wikipedia articles in CSV file contains  any of the keywords